NAMTeam/namteam.github.io/content/docs/feature-guides/realhighway/index.md

 ##### Building Draggable Ramp Interfaces (DRIs) {#dri}

-Draggable Ramp Interfaces, or DRIs, are ramp interfaces that are constructed as pattern-based draggables using the RealHighway network.
+Draggable Ramp Interfaces, or DRIs, are ramp interfaces that are constructed as draggable patterns using the RealHighway network.
 With the exception of a very few specialized setups, virtually every RHW ramp interface setup can be built through draggable means, and at present, there are some ramps that are only possible as DRIs.
 Each ramp interface type supported by the system has a special drag pattern, which when constructed, will automatically convert into the appropriate on/offramp.

 The process for overriding a FLEXRamp to have another RHW network as a mainline is identical to that of the FLEXRamps, as shown above.
 Elevated ramp interfaces can be constructed by dragging the appropriate elevated RHW network (L1-L4) or double-decker RHW through the DRI, which, provided the particular setup is supported by that network, will elevate the ramp.
 Many setups for narrower networks can be transformed into corresponding versions for wider networks by using the same method.
 This conversion is most reliable if the overriding network is dragged into the top end of the mainline.

-The table below shows all of the basic drag patterns for the DRIs:

 {{< img-simple src="images/Dri-table.png" alt="DRI Drag Patterns" clickable="yes" >}}